jaakkopee/neuronSeqSampler/README.md

 - **💾 JSON Preset System**: Save and load complete neural network configurations with metadata and version control
 - **🎼 Sample Management**: Load and organize your own samples or use the included professional sample library

+### Musical Quantization System
+- **🎵 Real-Time Quantization**: Professional-grade musical timing that snaps neural triggers to musical grid points
+- **📐 Flexible Grid Resolutions**: Choose from 1/2 notes to 1/64 notes for anything from sparse grooves to tight patterns
+- **🎚️ Quantization Amount**: Adjustable strength from 0% (no quantization) to 100% (strict musical timing)
+- **🎯 Smart Suppression**: Off-grid triggers are intelligently suppressed to maintain musical coherence
+- **⚡ Zero-Latency Processing**: Quantization decisions happen in real-time without audio delay
+- **🎛️ Q-Key Toggle**: Instant access to quantization controls with keyboard shortcut

+#### How Quantization Works
+The quantization system analyzes each neural trigger in real-time and determines whether it falls close enough to a musical grid point.
+If a trigger occurs **within 10ms** of a grid boundary, it plays immediately.
+If it's **further than 10ms** from any grid point, it's suppressed entirely.

+This approach creates **musically coherent rhythms** by preventing off-beat triggers from cluttering the timing, while allowing natural neural dynamics to drive the composition.
+You'll notice:

+- **Larger grids** (1/2, 1/4 notes): More triggers are suppressed, creating sparse, locked grooves
+- **Smaller grids** (1/16, 1/32 notes): Fewer triggers are suppressed, maintaining density while ensuring rhythmic precision
+- **Live responsiveness**: Changes to grid resolution immediately affect which neural firings become audible

+*Example: With 1/2 note quantization at 120 BPM, triggers only play if they occur within 10ms of every 1-second boundary, creating a sparse but perfectly timed kick pattern.*

 ## Quick Start

 ### Get Running in 2 Minutes